-Filmmakers Studio offers rising high school juniors and seniors an opportunity to train in the art and technique of producing digital short films.
-Applicants selected for the five-week program develop strong and practical story ideas, visualize those ideas in storyboards, and realize those ideas in short films.
+Filmmakers Studio offers rising high school juniors and seniors an opportunity to explore concepts and practices in single camera digital filmmaking and television production.
+Applicants selected for the five-week program train in the art and technique of producing digital short films and gain extensive production experience including, but not limited to, creating story structure, cinematography, lighting, sound recording, and editing.
+Participants develop strong and practical story ideas, visualize those ideas in storyboards, and realize those ideas in short films.
 Students shoot on digital video, edit on Final Cut Pro, and output all projects for DVD and the web.
 Students who complete the program will have an opportunity to showcase their work and filmmaking skills they have learned.

 Please note: This program is designed for students who want intensive training in digital filmmaking, have a passion for storytelling and respect for the creative process, and understand how to manage their time and complete assignments both in and out of the classroom.
-Students entering grades 11 and 12 who are between the ages of 16 and 18 as of July 6, 2013 and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.
+Students entering grades 10, 11 and 12 during the 2014-2015 academic year and who are between the ages of 15 and 18 as of July 5, 2014 and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.

 Filmmakers Studio focuses on developing and strengthening the creative and technical skills used in digital filmmaking.
 Students who participate in this program:

 - Analyze story structure in short films

 - Learn how to structure, develop and write short fiction and non-fiction subjects